-- (a) Requirement.
-Every facility must develop a pollution prevention plan for the purposes of meeting the goals of this statute. - (b) Substance of the Plan.
-The particular requirements of the plans shall be outlined in the regulations, but shall include: - 1/. stated policy on pollution prevention and commitment on reaching stated goals; - 2/. the results of the toxic audit for each process in the facility; - 3/. an economic analysis of the costs of using, generating and releasing toxic substances, including the costs of liability, occupational hazards and rehabilitation; - 4/. an analysis of each pollution technology or technique to be implemented to meet the statute's goals.
+(a) Requirement.
+Every facility must develop a pollution prevention plan for the purposes of meeting the goals of this statute.

+(b) Substance of the Plan.
+The particular requirements of the plans shall be outlined in the regulations, but shall include:

+1/. stated policy on pollution prevention and commitment on reaching stated goals;

+2/. the results of the toxic audit for each process in the facility;

+3/. an economic analysis of the costs of using, generating and releasing toxic substances, including the costs of liability, occupational hazards and rehabilitation;

+4/. an analysis of each pollution technology or technique to be implemented to meet the statute's goals.

-- (c) The summary of the plan must be submitted by 199x.
-The plan must be kept on-site at all times subject to inspection in circumstances as defined under this statute. - (d) The plans must be certified by a Pollution Prevention Officer as defined in section x. - (e) Failure to File Adequate Plan.
-If a plan is not filed, or an inadequate one if filed, the agency may undertake one or more of the following: - 1/. suspend immediately all permits and approvals for that facility; - 2/. impose a fine; - 3/. undertake its own plan for the facility. - (f) Incorporating Plans into Permits.
+(c) The summary of the plan must be submitted by 199x.
+The plan must be kept on-site at all times subject to inspection in circumstances as defined under this statute.

+(d) The plans must be certified by a Pollution Prevention Officer as defined in section x.

+(e) Failure to File Adequate Plan.
+If a plan is not filed, or an inadequate one if filed, the agency may undertake one or more of the following:

+1/. suspend immediately all permits and approvals for that facility;

+2/. impose a fine;

+3/. undertake its own plan for the facility.

+(f) Incorporating Plans into Permits.
 Where a plan has been submitted, all permitting agencies shall take these plans into account for all future permitting procedures.

 The pollution prevention plans are a new instrument in the Basin.
 The proposed sections require that a facility undertake a toxic audit and then establish a plan to reduce pollutants in accordance with the goals of the statute. there is no requirement that the plan be implemented, only that it be filed with and certified by the Agency and that it be taken into account when permits are applied for.
+The reason for this is a.
+Facilities.
+All facilities releasing toxic chemicals to the environment must pay a fee for such releases in accordance with the schedule set out in regulations.